Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: More Implementation Details

 \textbf{Improved model architecture.} We introduce an improved variant of MCAN \cite{mcan} based on its open-sourced MCAN-large implementation.
 Our modifications to the model architecture include: (i) we replace the original bottom-up-attention features with the grid-based features extracted from the CLIP's visual encoder with RN50$\times$64 backbone \cite{clip}; (ii) we introduce the RoPE mechanism \cite{rope} to each image self-attention layer of MCAN to supplement the grid-based features with positional information; and (iii) we replace the original LSTM network with a pre-trained BERT-large model \cite{bert} as the text encoder before MCAN.
 Table \ref{tab:arch} shows the accuracies of different model variants on the testing set of OK-VQA.
 By progressively adding the modifications to the original MCAN model, our improved MCAN model reports a 53.0\% accuracy, which is on par with current state-of-the-art methods like KAT \cite{kat}.

 \textbf{Training recipe.} We first pretrain the model on the augmented \emph{train+val+vg} dataset from VQAv2 \cite{vqa2} and Visual Genome\cite{visualgenome}, with excluding the samples whose images are used in the testing split of OK-VQA to avoid data contamination.
 The settings for the pretraining stage are identical to the original implementation of MCAN.
 After that, the model is finetuned on the downstream OK-VQA and A-OKVQA datasets, respectively.
 For finetuning, the commonly used strategy is to replace the last linear layer (\emph{i.e.}, the classification layer) with a new layer to adapt to the answer vocabulary of the downstream dataset.
 However, the answer vocabularies of the pretraining and finetuning datasets are \emph{partially} overlapped.
 To maximally utilize the pretrained model parameters in the last layer, we inherit the parameters of existing answers and append new parameters for the new answers.
 After that, we freeze all the pretrained parameters and only update the new parameters for one epoch as a warm-up, and then train all model parameters for the rest training epochs.
+The detailed settings for the finetuning stage are shown in Table \ref{tab:finetune_setting}.

 Table \ref{tab:train_strategy} shows the effects of different training strategies.
 Even without finetuning, the pretrained model (b) is superior to the model trained from scratch (a), implying the importance of pretraining.
 Moreover, our new finetuning strategy (d) leads to significantly better performance than the commonly used strategy (c), showing the effectiveness of inheriting model parameters for existing answers.